yarisvt/tyk-docs/tyk-docs/content/basic-config-and-security/reduce-latency/caching.md

 }
 ```

-For request body based caching, it should be defined on per endpoint level.
-Add the following config under the API definition "extended_paths" section:
+For request body based caching, it should be defined on a per endpoint level.
+Add the following config under the API definition `extended_paths` section:
 ```
 "extended_paths": {
   "advance_cache_config": [